-Jack Kerouac’s 1962 novel, Big Sur, was an autobiographical account of the author’s retreats to the Californian coastline region.
-It’s where he sought sobriety and inner peace after the commercial and critical success of On the Road.
+Jack Kerouac’s 1962 novel, Big Sur, was an autobiographical account of the author’s retreats to the Californian coastline region, where he sought sobriety and inner peace after the commercial and critical success of On the Road.

-The embodiment of the Beat generation, readers still visualize him as a young renegade.
-In this adaptation, Jean-Marc Barr is the very bleak-looking Kerouac – a brooding, middle-aged alcoholic.
+The embodiment of the Beat generation, readers may visualize Kerouac as a young renegade.
+In this adaptation, Jean-Marc Barr is a very bleak-looking Kerouac – a brooding, middle-aged alcoholic.

 We watch him drift, drift, drift… between his cabin hideaway and San Francisco, all with a troupe of his acquaintances in tow.
 Director Michael Polish has dispensed with the alter-egos of Kerouac’s novel, and Philip Whalen (Henry Thomas), Lew Welch (Patrick Fischler) and others are…well, they’re there.